 The Education Division is committed to enhance the profession by enabling current and, in particular, future faculty members to better prepare for and practice all aspects of their profession.

-The Education Division is now accepting applications for the 2019-2020 cohort of the Future Faculty Mentoring Program at the 2019 AIChE Annual Meeting in Orlando, FL.
-The Future Faculty Mentoring Program will pair senior graduate students and post-doctoral scholars (MENTEES) with senior faculty members from the Education Division (MENTORS).
+The Education Division is now accepting applications for the 2020-2021 cohort of the Future Faculty Mentoring Program at the 2020 AIChE Annual Meeting in San Francisco, CA. The Future Faculty Mentoring Program will pair senior graduate students and post-doctoral scholars (MENTEES) with senior faculty members from the Education Division (MENTORS).
 The Education Division is also seeking recent members who have particpated in the program as mentees to provide additional resources as Junior Mentors.
 If you have been a mentee and would like to participate as a Junior Mentor, please apply under the MENTOR APPLICATION and indicate Junior Mentor in the appropriate field.

 The formal program will last one year starting and ending at the AICHE Annual meeting.
 However, it is expected that many of these relationships will continue long after.
 The benefit to the Mentee is gaining perspective, advice, and mentorship beyond their own education and experience from a faculty member outside the university where they are studying.
 It is expected that this relationship can have high impact and greatly broaden the mentee's vision of the profession.
 The benefit to the Mentor is the reward of sharing their knowledge and skills, helping others succeed, and supporting the profession.

 If selected for this program, you will be required to participate in the following formal activities:

 We will pair mentors and mentees based on interests and demographics.
-Pairs will be identified no later than October 1, 2019.
-If you have any questions, please feel free to contact the program coordinator, Dr. Daniel D. Burkey (firstname.lastname@example.org) If you are interested in participating, please fill out an application.
+Pairs will be identified no later than October 2, 2020.
+If you have any questions, please feel free to contact the program coordinator, Dr. Daniel D. Burkey (firstname.lastname@example.org).
+If you are interested in participating, please fill out an application.

 Application Deadline: Friday, September 4, 2020